jmracines3/new-api/README.md

-hello my name is jm
+Hello my name is JM.
-i love to play basketball
+I love to play basketball.
-my favorite food is kare-kare
+My favorite food is kare-kare.

+I'm interested with collaboraing with tech-savvy people and learn from them.